FadoBagy/MoviesViewer/README.md

 ## Contributing

-The project is ready and presented, so any contributions is welcome if you find something to fix or add.
+The project is ready and presented, so any contributions are welcome if you find something to fix or add.
 Or you can also just open a new issue.

 ## License